 I cannot shake it even with the best intentions of my logical mind.

-In my defence my logical mind has had help.
+In my defense my logical mind has had help.
 Mr. Dawkins and a few others have tried, but I could not and cannot be dissuaded.

 How can you explain what is unquantifiable, especially in the age of data, data, data!